 It was hoped that the late Simon’s replacement would be more malleable than Father Samuel but the current archdeacon, Paul von Keppfler, was handpicked by the Bishop of Transylvania.
 As the Concord is well aware from Prince Iulia of Weißenburg, Bishop Wilhelm is also one of the Truly Faithful, and he is more than adept at finding men of a like temperament for his servants.
 For now, the Swordbearer and Prince Karsten have decreed that neither cleric be approached, as Samuel is now well into his old age.
 If the SIlence of the Blood can be preserved, he ought to expire naturally quite soon.
 As for Archdeacon Paul, the vampires move their pawns to spread rumours about him so that the congregation fails to warm up to his puritanical and formal demeanour.

 When not at the church, Father Samuel spends most of his free time at the orphanage these days, educating the youths there in both the seven liberal arts as well as the seven spiritual and natural virtues.
-He also offers free classes to the children of the city on Saturdays, but he has long since delegated the lion’s share of the latter duty to his assistant, Deacon Gerwalt, and Peter of Kronstadt, one of his orphans who has come of age and embarked on a career as a tutor.
-Peter left the city after Simon’s death, but he returned in recent years, wiser and stronger for his travels in the Holy Roman Empire and Italia Romagna.
+He also offers free classes to the children of the city on Saturdays, but he has long since delegated the lion’s share of the latter duty to his assistant, Deacon Gerwalt, and Andreas, one of his orphans who has come of age and embarked on a career as a tutor.
+Andreas left the city to study abroad when he came of age in 1215, but he returned in recent years, wiser and stronger for his travels in the Holy Roman Empire and Italia Romagna.